WMInfoTech/python-msgraph/.gitlab/merge_request_templates/Peer_Review.md

 * [ ] `setup.py`
   - Package version should be incremented to denote a new version/update to the package.
   - The package url should be up-to-date, denoting where the package can be currently found.
+  - The `setup` function call should include a `install_requires` parameter listing the required packages for this package

 /label ~"Peer Review"